m-dodo/bloq-app/README.md

 ### Time and troubles - WIP

-It took me some time to set up the linter.
-Had trouble with error saying "Module not found: @emotion/react" even when it was installed.
+In the beginning I had trouble with error saying "Module not found: @emotion/react" even when it was installed.
+It was about new React version featuring `jsx` pragma support under the hood and I had to dig a lot to find it since it is recent.
+Solved the issue by setting up configuration in `.babelrc`.
-To resolve those two took me 4 hours in total.
+To resolve it took me 3 hours.
+The coding itself took me ...
+Development:

-Development: 11pm on Thursday - 1:30am.
+-   Thursday 11pm - 1:30am
+-   Friday 9:30am -